Example Closing Statements

 - Co-defendant's closing

-Our law firm provides free resources for trial lawyers working up a case to trial and litigation process and trial advocacy students who are working up and preparing for a mock trial or moot court.
+Our law firm provides free resources for trial lawyers from the initial workup of the case case all the way to trial.
+Litigation process and trial advocacy students who are working up and preparing for a mock trial or moot court will also benefit.